jonosachs/WordleJava/README.md

-# Wordle
+# Wordley

-Imitation Wordle game written in Java using MVC (model-view-controller) pattern.
+Imitation Wordle game written in Java with Swing for GUI.

+Uses MVC (model-view-controller) pattern.